What is Patient Self-Management? A Guide for Care Teams

 2. Teach Proper Self-Monitoring Habits

-Close patient-provider relationships are crucial for Patient Self-Management success.
-Patients who trust their providers are more likely to stick to the care plan and report any new symptoms that appear.
+A secure patient-provider relationship is crucial for patient self-management success.
+Patients who trust and respect their providers are far more likely to stick to the care plan and report any new symptoms that appear.

-There’s a reason for the old saying, knowledge is power—the more knowledgeable a patient is about their health, the more empowered they’ll be to voice their questions and concerns.
-Educate the patient on all aspects of their condition(s) so that they have a clear picture of achievable health goals and how to implement any behavioral changes accordingly.
+There’s a reason for the old saying, “knowledge is power;” the more knowledgeable a patient is about their health, the more confident they’ll feel in voicing their questions and concerns.
+Educate the patient on all aspects of their condition(s) so that they have a clear picture of achievable health goals and how to implement any necessary lifestyle changes.

 Patient Self-Management for Chronic Care